 ©2019 Morley Construction Company | Privacy

 Morley provided concrete services for the BioEngineering Building at the University of California, Santa Barbara.
-This multi-disciplinary facility will serve the engineering and life sciences division of the campus.
+This multi-disciplinary facility serves the engineering and life sciences division of the campus.

 The structure itself is a four-story cast-in-place concrete structure with a vivarium in the basement and laboratories above.
 The building includes a 100-seat lecture hall.
 The exterior skin consists of a substantial amount of architectural concrete.
 Mock-ups and quality reviews were necessary prior to placing the final concrete.
-The BioEngineering program is new for UCSB and the University is viewing this building as a tremendous addition to the campus’s architecture.
+The BioEngineering program was new for UCSB and the University viewed this building as a tremendous addition to the campus’s architecture.